-The only professional face paint brands that are not vegan that we know of are Mehron StarBlend face paints, FAB, Superstar, Grimas, ProAiir Inks, Endura, Mikim FX, Kryolan, Graftobian, Elisa Griffith, Snazaroo and some Ben Nye products and that is because they use lanolin, carmine, beeswax or shellac.
-Although sheep do not get killed to obtain this ingredient, vegans oppose the use of any animal byproduct and hence we can't call these brands vegan.
+The only professional face paint brands that are not vegan that we know of are Mehron StarBlend face paints, FAB, Superstar, Grimas, ProAiir Inks, Endura, Mikim FX, Kryolan, Graftobian, Elisa Griffith, Snazaroo, EBA Endura and Voda, and some Ben Nye products and that is because they use lanolin, carmine, beeswax or shellac.
+Although animals are not directly killed to obtain shellac, beeswax or lanolin ingredients, vegans oppose the use of any animal byproduct and hence we can't call these brands vegan.

-Brands like Fusion Body Art, Global Body Art, Diamond FX, TAG Body Art, Cameleon, Wolfe FX Paradise, and Kryvaline are all vegan since they contain no animal byproducts of any kind.
-Ruby Red is also vegan with the exception of their UV colors that use shellac as part of their formula and their natural formula that uses beeswax.
+Brands like Fusion Body Art, Global Body Art, Diamond FX, TAG Body Art, Cameleon, Wolfe FX , Paradise, and Kryvaline are all vegan since they contain no animal byproducts of any kind.
+Ruby Red is also vegan with the exception of their UV colors that use shellac as part of their formula and their Natural Formula that uses beeswax.
 Graftobian face paints are vegan except for those colors that contain red pigment since some of those might have carmine in them according to the label.
 That same criteria applies to Kryolan products since their label says they might contain carmine.
-Also, the new line of cosmetic grade UV colors by Kryolan has shellac as an ingredient, so they would not qualify as vegan either.
-ProAiir Hybrids, ProAiir DIPS and VIBE are all vegans as well.
+ProAiir Hybrids, and ProAiir DIPS are vegan as well.